gauravaditya/go-concurrency/README.md

 - Your own rate limiter library
 - A streaming pipeline with backpressure
 - A miniature task scheduler (like a tiny Kubernetes)
-- I will review your code, identify flaws, and help you iterate.
+- I will review your code, identify flaws, and help you iterate